Key for water heights :

 (Heights stated refer to Beat 4 Gauge at Big Rock)

-- Lower Garden pool (L-M): Fished only from Left bank.
+- Lower Garden pool (L-M): Fished only from Left bank this beat.
 Only fish in low-medium height.
 Not the easiest pool to fish from this side due to the high bank at the top.
 However as the flow comes out from the deep hole, you can clearly see a gravel bank on this side.
 Wade out and stand on the gravel and fish this section until it becomes too deep to wade.
 Make your way back to the bank but depending on height you may need to walk back up gravel bank to cross the small channel.
+Take care wading here.

 - Torcastle Rocks (L-M): Between Lower Garden and Cat pool – left bank only.
 This area has deep channels and ledges but can hold fish, particularly later in the season.
 A hitch fly can work here as you tend to be standing well above the water.

 - Cat Pool (L-M-H): Fishes from both sides.
 Best from 9in to 4ft.
 Left side favours higher water, although the tail section will fish at 1ft-2ft, but deep wading is necessary.
 From 1ft-9 + the right bank is best.
 This requires little wading and can be fished from the bank itself.
 The key taking area is from opposite the burn on right bank all the way down to the tail section.
 In low to medium flows you can sometimes pick up a fish right at the top close to the boat – left bank.

 - Kitten (L-M) : Fishes from left bank only.
 Best from 3in-1ft 2in.
 Only fish from the middle of the pool to the tail.
 The top section has serious undercurrents and will drown your line.
 Square cast and hand line as soon as fly hits the water as fish can often lie on the far side of the main current as well as the middle.
 As you fish down, lengthen line and cover the whole tail section.